-The MCRDC is a project of the Survey Research Center and the Institute for Social Research.
-The MCRDC is supported by a grant from the National Science Foundation, by units of the University of Michigan, and by fees charged to researchers.
+The MRDC is a project of the Survey Research Center and the Institute for Social Research.
+The MRDC is supported by a grant from the National Science Foundation, by units of the University of Michigan, and by fees charged to researchers.

-Researchers interested in using the MCRDC are urged to consult us directly at firstname.lastname@example.org.
+Researchers interested in using the MRDC are urged to consult us directly at email@example.com.
 Proposal guidelines and other information are available on the proposal link of this website.